BGF World Healthscience Fund USD

 - Exit charge: 0%

-Ongoing charges taken from the Sub-Fund over a year : 1.82% of which 1,50 % of management fees.
+Ongoing charges taken from the Sub-Fund over a year: 1.81% of which (maximum) 1,50 % of management fees.

-For other costs that might be paid by the investor, we refer to the prospectus
+For other charges that might be paid by the investor, we refer to the prospectus.

 - Stock exchange tax (applicable to redemptions only):